Italy - Factors to watch on June 6

 Italian bank rescue fund Atlante aims to unveil by mid-July its first bad loan deal, worth at least 2 billion euros ($2.3 billion), in an effort to unfreeze the country's non-performing loan market.

-The deal could target some of the bad loans of Popolare di Vicenza with the involvement of Credito Fondario, or of Monte dei Paschi and Veneto Banca, Il Sole 24 Ore said on Saturday.
+The deal could target some of the bad loans of Popolare di Vicenza, Credito Fondiario, Monte dei Paschi and Veneto Banca, Il Sole 24 Ore said on Saturday.

-Quaestio Chairman Alessandro Penati said on Friday he hoped to sell part of Atlante's stake in Popolare di Vicenza by the end of this year.

 Giuseppe Guzzetti, chief of Italy's banking foundations association, said U.S. investment banks and the two French banks that are present in Italy should be called to inject funds into Atlante, according to Il Sole 24 Ore on Saturday.